audrey-tan/cepr_boarddocs/NOTES.md

 Approach: I downloaded a HTML `div` of school districts from Ballotpedia [here](https://ballotpedia.org/List_of_school_districts_in_the_United_States) into `school_district_list.html` and parsed it using `get_school_districts.ipynb` into `school_districts.csv`.

-TOREPORT: District of Columbia is not included.
+CANCELREPORT: District of Columbia is not included.

 Approach: I then use this list of school districts and search Google with the appended search term "BoardDocs".
 Most of the time this returns the intended web URL.